MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-intraday-dashboard-supervisor.md

 Configuring the Power BI workspace provides you only the **IntradayMonitoring** report.
 Create the dashboard out of **IntradayMonitoring** Power BI report after it is available.

 > [!NOTE]
-> If you want reports with faster refresh rate, import the **LiveMonitoring** Power BI report.
+> If you want the dashboards with faster refresh rate, import the **LiveMonitoring** Power BI report.
 Pin tiles to the dashboard from this report for the metrics you want to view with faster refresh.

-> [!IMPORTANT]
-> Share the Power BI dashboards with all Omnichannel Customer Service supervisor users.
-This allows supervisors to access the dashboards.
-To learn more, see [Share your Power BI dashboards and reports with coworkers and others](https://docs.microsoft.com/en-us/power-bi/service-share-dashboards).

 Follow these steps to configure Power BI dashboards.